Secret Server Performance and Sizing Guide

 - Downloading session recording videos (offload to dedicated storage).

-- Update operations (for instance, bulk updates, folder moves, more taxing than Get calls).
+- Update operations (for example, bulk updates, folder moves, more taxing than Get calls).

 - Optimize these calls through caching, batching, or isolating to dedicated nodes.

-- Monitor Application Server CPU and RAM and database performance under API load.
+- Monitor application server CPU/RAM and database performance under API load.

 Session Recording